openharmony/docs/en/application-dev/reference/apis/js-apis-update.md

 The **update** module implements update of the entire system, including built-in resources and preset applications, but not third-party applications.

-Two upate modes, namely, SD card update and OTA (over the air) update.
+There are two types of updates: SD card update and over the air (OTA) update.

 - The SD card update depends on the update packages and SD cards.